cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

 In the Transform tab, we will use Groupby and perform the above aggregations.

 <p><img width="900" height="200" alt="Image" src="https://github.com/user-attachments/assets/ca30f3b7-1edc-4af8-8778-7d791977a2a9" />  </p>
 When this is done, a summarized table will be created as above.
 Notice that the Days_Since_Last_Purchase is in date format, but we want this column to be the number of days, which should be an integer.
-Perform the following few steps to trasnform the column.
+Perform the following few steps to transform the column.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/3825fc08-6252-4615-8310-c0323ca80586" width="45%" />
   <img src="https://github.com/user-attachments/assets/82a8a5ab-9b46-4de2-ae7d-9cc58560bdad" width="45%" />